bagsejin/basic-100-quiz/README.md

 기초 100제

-All files are copyrighted to bagsejin.
+All files are copyrighted by bagsejin.

 If you want to use the file, please contact bagsejin060705@gmail.com.